felipemeriga/artemis-network/README.md

 ## Upcoming Features

-- Apply linting to the existing codebase.
 - Implement dynamic peer discovery using mDNS (instead of manual command-line configurations).
-- Integrate RocksDB for efficient transaction and block storage.
 - Strengthen validation rules to prevent double-spending.
-- Implement configuration management via a config file.
 - Develop a CLI tool for wallet creation and transaction signing.
 - Improve consensus handling to manage forks efficiently.
 - **Blockchain Explorer**: Build a web-based interface to visualize blockchain data.